themedef/go-hermes/TRANSACTION.md

 ```go
 items, err := tx.LRange(ctx, "list", start, end)
 ```
-Returns a slice of list elements between specified indices.
+**Description:**
-Supports negative indices for counting from the end.
+Retrieves a slice of elements from the list between the given start and end indices.
+Supports negative indices.

 ---